Listen, do you hear the evening wind howl and the lazy crickets call? It’s almost that special time – it’s storytime!

 The Tortoise is the primary actor or villain in Igbo tales.
 He is portrayed as a shrewd person who cunningly gets what he wants and sometimes fails.
 According to my Grandma and my aunt, Alibo is the name of the Tortoise wife.
-I can’t remember the sons’ name but it will not matter, he can always bear the son of the Tortoise.
-There are other notable characters in African folk.
-The dog, the snake, boar, elephant, lion, crocodile, cricket, leopard and the rest.
+I can’t remember the son’s name but this will not matter.
+There are other notable characters in African folklore.
+There is the dog, snake, boar, elephant, lion, crocodile, cricket, leopard and the rest.
 Each bears a unique name.
 Mind you, the names one ethnic group give their characters may differ from another.
-I hope you enjoy the tales.
+I hope you enjoy my tales.